|The shock of the sudden death of 21-year-old Vancouver Canucks defenseman Luc Bourdon swept through the draft combine on Thursday.

-Without a word, Regier turned his Blackberry toward a reporter and showed him his latest message: "Montreal station reporting Canucks defenseman Luc Bourdon killed in motorcycle crash."
+Without a word, Regier turned his Blackberry toward a reporter and showed him his latest message: "Montreal station reporting Canucks defenceman Luc Bourdon killed in motorcycle crash."

-There are 107 top prospects here at the 2008 NHL Draft Combine, interviewing and testing in hopes they'll be selected in the early rounds of the 2008 NHL Entry Draft, June 20-21 in Ottawa.
-It was only three years ago that Bourdon was one of those players, an impressive junior defenseman who was taken by the Vancouver Canucks with the 10th overall pick in the 2005 NHL Entry Draft.
+There are 107 top prospects here at the 2008 NHL Draft Combine, interviewing and testing in hopes they'll be selected in the early rounds of the 2008 NHL Entry Draft, June 20-21 at Scotiabank Place.
+It was only three years ago that Bourdon was one of those players, an impressive junior defenceman who was taken by the Vancouver Canucks with the 10th overall pick in the 2005 entry draft.

 He became a full-time professional this year and played 41 games for the Manitoba Moose of the American Hockey League, where he had six goals and eight assists.
-Bourdon was promoted to the Canucks several times this season, playing 27 NHL games, where he registered two goals and a plus-7 rating.
+Bourdon was called up to the Canucks several times this season, playing 27 NHL games, where he registered two goals and a plus-7 rating.
 Bourdon played in the NHL for most of November, February and March.
-The Canucks returned him to Manitoba for the Calder Cup Playoffs.
+The Canucks returned him to Manitoba for the Calder Cup playoffs.

 Police said Bourdon was killed when he lost control of his motorcycle on a road near his home in Shippagan in northern New Brunswick around 12:30 P.M.
 He reportedly struck a tractor-trailer and was killed instantly.